CERTAIN is helping researchers be certain of the data they use in their research by:

 CERTAIN engages the perspectives of all stakeholders - physicians, patients, payers, and policymakers - in the development of quality improvement and research activities to improve clinical care.
 The CERTAIN Spine Care Forum was created to bring together these stakeholders into a community that will commonly “own” the issues facing those who are treating, receiving, and paying for the treatment of chronic low back pain.
 Through the Spine Care Forum, stakeholders are coming together to share perspectives and work toward consensus on avenues for improving the safety, quality, effectiveness and appropriateness of spine care.

-Using merged data from Spine SCOAP and CERTAIN patient-reported outcomes databases, the Spine Pain Improvement Calculator is a tool to help facilitate discussion among physicians, patients, and their families about the likelihood of pain improvement 60 days after a spine fusion surgery.
+Using merged data from Spine SCOAP and CERTAIN patient-reported outcomes databases, the Spine Lumbar Fusion Outcomes Calculator is a tool to help facilitate discussion among physicians, patients, and their families about the likelihood of pain & function improvement 60 days to one year following a lumbar fusion surgery.

 Contact us to learn more about CERTAIN activities in Spine Care and find out how you can get involved.